RaccoonRox/ClearSteer/README.md

 ```bash
 flutter run
 ```
-## Setting Up the Python Environment
+## Setting Up the Python Environment YOLO using Intel Open VINO:

-1. Navigate to the Python backend directory (if applicable):
+1. Navigate to the Python directory:
     ```bash
-    cd path/to/python/backend
+    cd path/to/python
     ```

 2. Install the required Python packages: